rauschma/markcheck/doc/manual/reference.md

 Various other details:

-* `ignoreLines`, `searchAndReplace`, `insert:` are only supported for body LineMods and `applyToBody`.
+* `ignoreLines`, `searchAndReplace`, `insert:` are only supported for internal LineMods and `applyToBody`.
-  * We cannot use both a body LineMod and `applyToBody`.
+  * We cannot use both a internal LineMod and `applyToBody`.
 If the latter is there, the former cannot be present.
   * In other words: outer LineMods only wrap lines around content via `before:`, `after:`, `around:`.
 * The lines added via `before:`, `after:`, `around:` are not translated.
   * Rationale: You can add plain JavaScript to `node-repl` snippets and don’t have to use the limiting `node-repl` syntax.